einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 There are two separate main files depending on the tests you would like to run:
 To test the run-time of an algorithm use main_compare_algorithm_runtime.cpp.
 To test the intersection size found using different heuristics for algorithm 2, use main_compare_heuristics.
+Notice that the outputfiles will be found in the same folder as the exe file.

 #### run-time testing: